OliverJAsh/redux-observable-dynamic-list/article.md

 Full code: https://github.com/OliverJAsh/redux-observable-dynamic-list/blob/solution-watching-state/src/epics.ts

 Alternatively, we can watch the state for additions and deletions like above, and then map those to actions such as `AddedFile` and `RemovedFile` (respectively) and return/dispatch them in our epic.
-When the epic receives these actions, it can use them to decide when start/stop child epics.
+When the epic receives these actions, it can use them to decide when start/stop the Observables for each file.

 ```ts
 const rootEpic: Epic<Action, State> = (action$, state$) => {